 The bitstream is tested by the HRD for conformance as specified in subclause C.1.

+When vps_base_layer_internal_flag is equal to 0, all the following bitstream conformance constraints apply without considering pictures with nuh_layer_id equal to 0, for which there is no coded picture in the bitstream and the decoded pictures are provided by external means.
+[Ed.
+(YK): Check for possible wording improvements.]

 Let currPicLayerId be equal to the nuh_layer_id of the current picture.

 For each current picture, let the variables maxPicOrderCnt and minPicOrderCnt be set equal to the maximum and the minimum, respectively, of the PicOrderCntVal values of the following pictures with nuh_layer_id equal to currPicLayerId: